BerkeleyLibrary/galc-ui/README.md

 2. Ensure that the [galc-api](https://github.com/BerkeleyLibrary/galc-api) back end is available and running on port 3000.

-3In the project root directory:
+3. In the project root directory:

    1. install the dependencies: